 Lauren Forster is a photographer and lecturer in Lens Based Media at The Arts University Bournemouth.
 Her work addresses sociological issues and the human condition.
 Many of her projects have maintained a particular focus on religion, illness and disability.
 Her most personal series, ‘Ground Control to Mother Hen’, documents family life since her mother’s secondary brain cancer diagnosis in 2016, which has now been rendered inoperable.
 The series captures strength and fragility during dark moments of pain, struggle and loneliness.
 The resulting images offer an intimate insight into this period of loss and transition.

-Forster’s portrait was selected by BJP’s editorial team as one of their favourite weekly Portrait of Britain entries.
-It was then voted as the People’s Choice favourite by Facebook users, becoming our first weekly winner.
-The portrait depicts Forster’s father in his Salvation Army uniform.
+Forster’s portrait, which won Portrait of Britain 2018, depicts Forster’s father in his Salvation Army uniform.
 Since his wife’s diagnosis, he has given up his life’s work serving as a missionary in Africa to care for her in the UK.
 This portrait reunites him with the sense of purpose and identity that he has lost, and shows his deep sadness and pain.

-Can you tell me about the photograph you’ve entered into Portrait of Britain 2018?
+Can you tell me about the photograph you entered into Portrait of Britain 2018?
 What is the story behind it?

 I entered a portrait of my father, who has been a minister in the Salvation Army for 45 years; the majority of those years have been served abroad as a missionary in Africa.
 He moved back to the UK in 2016 when my mum’s cancer spread to the brain.